How to Open Carbon Monoxide Alarm

 If your carbon monoxide detector has a 9V alkaline battery in it, replace it when the device starts giving the low battery signal or when it fails to turn on.
 Once you have installed a new battery, you should hear how your carbon monoxide detector comes back on.

-If you need help troubleshooting how to open carbon monoxide alarm, contact the manufacturer of how it works for assistance or contact your local fire department.
+If you need help troubleshooting how to open a carbon monoxide alarm, contact the manufacturer to learn how it works or contact your local fire department.

 Replace batteries every year, even if how they look fine.
 Once your carbon monoxide alarm is ready, take a step back and check how it is placed on the wall or ceiling.
 If you have it wired into an AC power cord from the wall, plug it back in and replace any wires pulled out of place earlier.
 Then use the same screws to secure it in place.